MisterTarock/Ultracar/README.md

 # For the construction of this neural network, the models library from Keras
 # was used since it simplifies the process

-# First, we tell keras that we want a sequential model = a linear stack of layers
+# First, we tell Keras that we want a sequential model = a linear stack of layers

 model = Sequential()